 Choosing a Drill

-After surveying the market and reading a lot of customers reviews the Dremel 200-1/15 Two-Speed Rotary Tool was highly recommended on Amazon.
+After surveying the market and reading a lot of customers reviews I went with the one in the video.

-The Dremel 200-1/15 https://amzn.to/3GtjZT2 I have found works well for drilling holes in palm nuts, sanding rough surfaces like wood, and depending on its attachment even cutting coconut shells.
+Made by Drumel, I have found it works well for drilling holes in palm nuts, sanding rough surfaces like wood, and depending on its attachment even cutting coconut shells.
 Lightweight, the drill came with a kit which contained over fifteen accessories.

 In addition I bought separately a MultiPro Keyless Chuck a very handy attachment that supports different size bits.